Tropical Storm Nora 2015

-Satellite images and tracking maps of Tropical Storm Nora 2015, October 9 - 15.
+Satellite images, weather maps and tracks of Tropical Storm Nora 2015, October 9 - 15.
 Max wind speed 70mph.

 Nora's satellite presentation continues to feature an irregular CDO with little in the way of convective banding.
 The initial intensity remains 45 knots based on a blend of the latest TAFB and SAB Dvorak classifications.
 ASCAT data received around the time of the last advisory suggested that Nora is a very small tropical cyclone, with tropical storm force winds only extending outward up to 30 nautical miles in the northern semicircle.
 An AMSR2 microwave image from the JAXA GCOM-W2 satellite around 22Z clearly showed the low-level center on the southeastern edge of the deep convection, but convection has formed closer to the center since that time.